Romyadhy/HelpdeskITSupport-System/listbug.md

 - [x] DailyReport verification by admin in index and show has no SweetAlert and returns redirect incorrectly.
 - [x] DailyReport → create → status is not consistent and not shown yet.
 - [x] Ticket → index for user does not show their own tickets.
-- [ ] Log Ticket escalated, take over, or cancel does not inform the description/text and is still named as “update”.
+- [x] Log Ticket escalated, take over, or cancel does not inform the description/text and is still named as “update”.
+- [ ] Filters in supports sort by date in oldest have a bugs.
+- [ ] Add filtes now or in this day on the tickets.
-- [ ] Log for daily reports has issue in detail or log didn't show up the detail informations.
+- [ ] Support Dashboard → ticket aktif didn't show the right value, and maybe we must fix it and need more effisien informations.
+- [ ] DailyReport → ticket dikerjakan → its not yet showing the same output like the others role supports, expecially for the "close tickets".
+- [ ] Admin escalated tickets also we need to fix it and create idea how to display it on the reports, remember the close tickets in here only for supports role and not yet implements as admin.

 ## Unfinished Features